Organizers Of The Ultra Music Festival In Florida Are Apologizing After A Chaotic First Night

-Thousands of excited people flocked to Virginia Key, Florida on Friday night for the first night of the Ultra Music Festival.
-This much anticipated festival is planned to last for three days and will include performances from a variety of big name musical artists.
+Thousands of excited people flocked to Virginia Key, Florida, on Friday night for the first night of the Ultra Music Festival.
+This much-anticipated festival is planned to last for three days and will include performances from a variety of big name musical artists.
 David Guetta, Adam Beyer, The Chainsmokers, and Zedd are just a few of those scheduled to be in attendance.
-On night one the festival wasn’t exactly as smooth rolling as concert organizers had hoped and they are now issuing a public apology as well as a promise for a better second night on Saturday, according to Complex.
+On night one, the festival wasn’t exactly as smooth rolling as concert organizers had hoped, and they are now issuing a public apology, as well as a promise for a better second night on Saturday, according to Complex.

-Issues began to arise around 2:00 a.m. when the final show of the night ended and 50,000 concertgoers tried to find their way off of the island of Virginia Key and back Miami.
-There simply wasn’t enough transportation for the hoards of people.
+Issues began to arise around 2 a.m. when the final show of the night ended and 50,000 concertgoers tried to find their way off of the island of Virginia Key and back Miami.
+There simply wasn’t enough transportation for the hordes of people.
 While Ultra had 200 shuttle buses ready and waiting to begin taking the crowds back to Miami, it’s safe to say they underestimated just how many people would require rides.
 Those unable to get seats on the shuttle buses had no choice but to walk nearly three miles back to the mainland in order to find other methods of transportation.

 Ultra Music Festival's first day was bad enough to be called "Fyre Festival 2." https://t.co/9DlaJ1eii0 pic.twitter.com/HKrwmZsMz2